Skip to main content

 we work

-Every year, the Open Society Foundations give thousands of grants to groups and individuals that work on the issues we focus on—promoting justice, transparency, and open debate.
-We also engage in strategic human rights litigation and impact investing, while incubating new ideas and engaging directly with governments and policymakers through advocacy to advance positive change.
+Every year, the Open Society Foundations give grants to groups and individuals that work on the issues we focus on—promoting justice, equity, human rights, and democratic practice.
+We also engage in impact investing and support strategic litigation, while engaging directly with governments and policymakers through advocacy to advance positive change.

 Choosing Priorities

-Our six geographic regions draw on the voices and expertise of local partners to forge priorities for action.
-At the global level, we reinforce and amplify the common strands of our regional work.
-We identify and prioritize our regional, global, and cross-program collaboration in a manner that has maximum impact where it is most needed, and where we can bring support not available from other funders.
-The creative dialogue between these local and global voices is an essential part of who we are.
+We draw on the voices and expertise of local partners to forge priorities for action around the world.
+At the global level, we reinforce and amplify the common strands of our localized work, developing a creative dialogue between local and global voices that is an essential part of who we are.

 Decision-Making

-The Open Society Board of Directors, chaired by Alexander Soros, works with our leadership to develop and review strategies.
+The Open Society Board of Directors, chaired by Alex Soros, works with our leadership to develop and review strategies and priorities.

 Our Approach

-Grant-giving is at the heart of what we do—supporting an array of independent groups whose work is aligned with our values.
+Grant giving is at the heart of what we do—supporting an array of independent groups whose work is aligned with our values.
+We organize our grant giving around specific, time-limited projects that are developed alongside support for established partners, and backed by capacity to respond quickly to emerging needs.

 Advocating for Change

-Drawing on input from across our network, and in close cooperation with partners, our global advocacy team develops and initiates network-wide campaigns that seek to deliver rapid impact within a space of two to three years in high-priority areas.
-Advocates in our six geographic regions also engage with governments and institutions on key issues of regional or national concern.
+Drawing on input from across our network, and in close cooperation with partners, our advocacy team engages with governments and institutions on key issues of regional or national concern.

 Impact Investing

-Our social impact investment arm, the Soros Economic Development Fund, has deployed over $400 million in private-sector investments to advance the Foundations’ commitments of equity, expression, and justice.
+Our social impact investment arm, the Soros Economic Development Fund, has deployed over $400 million in private-sector investments to advance the Foundations’ work.

 $400M+ Impact investments made since 1997